 “Istanbul and Kabul in Courtly Contact: The Question of Exchange between the Ottoman Empire and Afghanistan in the Late Nineteenth Century.”
 Osmanlı Araştırmaları: The Journal of Ottoman Studies 45 (2015): 265-296.

-“Ottomans, Mughals, and the Codification of Islamic Law: The Case of the Fatawa Hindiyya (1675) between Medieval Roots and Modern Legacies,” in Huricihan İslamoğlu and M. Safa Saracoğlu, eds., Justice, Statecraft, and Law: A New Ottoman Legal History (under contract with Syracuse University Press, forthcoming 2016).
+“Ottomans, Mughals, and the Codification of Islamic Law: The Fatawa Hindiyya (1675) between Medieval Roots and Modern Legacies,” in Huricihan İslamoğlu and M. Safa Saracoğlu, eds., Justice, Statecraft, and Law: A New Ottoman Legal History (under contract with Syracuse University Press, forthcoming 2016).